metacpan/metacpan-puppet/contrib-modules/postgresql/README.md

 ### Apt module support

-While this module supports both 1.x and 2.x versions of the 'puppetlabs-apt' module, it does not support 'puppetlabs-apt' 2.0.0 or 2.0.1.
+While this module supports both 1.x and 2.x versions of the `puppetlabs-apt` module, it does not support `puppetlabs-apt` 2.0.0 or 2.0.1.

 ### PostGIS support